 Now that the mercury is dipping and our laid-back summer schedules are filling up faster than you can say “pumpkin spice,” we’re even less motivated to spend time on our hair.
-That air-dried, carefree vibe we carried with us last season is definitely still prevalent, but now we want to switch things up (and still apply minimal effort).
+That air-dried, carefree vibe we carried with us all summer is definitely still prevalent, but now we want to switch things up (and still apply minimal effort).
 The good news is cutting your hair into the right style will set you up for the low-maintenance fall style of your dreams.

 To find out which chops will take you from your pillow to your desk in as little time as possible, we consulted several celebrity stylists for their top picks.
 Ahead, find the best easy, breezy fall haircuts for every texture.